mml-book/mml-book.github.io/index.md

-# Companion webpage to the book "Mathematics For Machine Learning"
+# Companion webpage to the book "Mathematics for Machine Learning"

 *by Marc Peter Deisenroth, A. Aldo Faisal, Cheng Soon Ong*
 to be published by Cambridge University Press